CCK LIVE: Blue Water Navy Veterans

 On May 4, 2018, the United States Court of Appeals for the Federal Circuit heard oral argument in the case Procopio v.
 Wilkie regarding VA’s Agent Orange presumption and Blue Water Navy veterans.
 The case could potentially change VA’s interpretation of their Agent Orange presumption to include Blue Water Navy veterans.
 The Federal Circuit has previously upheld VA’s interpretation of the regulation excluding Blue Water veteran from the presumption, stating that service in Vietnam meant boots-on-the-ground or service in the inland waterways of Vietnam, or Brown Waters.

 The major issue in the current case before the Court concerns what “service in the Republic of Vietnam” means as it pertains to VA’s presumption for herbicide exposure.
-The veteran and his representative argue that service in the territorial seas of Vietnam, meaning 12 nautical miles offshore, should be considered as service in the Republic of Vietnam.
+The veteran and his representative argue that service in the territorial seas of Vietnam, meaning 12 nautical miles seaward of the demarcation line, should be considered as service in the Republic of Vietnam.

 The case also presents evidence of Agent Orange exposure through the drinking water onboard the ships that served offshore of Vietnam.
 The Veteran and his representative argue that water contaminated with Agent Orange was processed through water filtration systems onboard the ships, exposing veterans to Agent Orange through the water they drank, cooked with, and bathed in onboard.